flygonty/CustomPlaylist/README.md

 You should fill up your token`

 ## Project Architecture
-* 1. run R script for capturing user dataset
+* Run R script for capturing user dataset
-* 2. show a list of user's top 10 songs
+* Show a list of user's top 10 songs
-* 3. Then create user's customized playlist
+* Then create user's customized playlist